cloudeou/telus-bdd-course/creating-feature-file.md

 - *scenario title*

     Title of the scenario, it is used in logs and results.
-- *action words*
+- *steps*

-    Action words are the building blocks of feature files, automation flows are described with them, action words correspond to real javascript functions that are executed in runtime.
+    Steps (action words) are the building blocks of feature files, automation flows are described with them, action words correspond to real javascript functions that are executed in runtime.
     Action words start from *key words (Given, When, Then, And)*.
     Action words can be parametrized in two ways with a single parameter and with a table.